-When it comes to backend development, PHP and Python web development are two among the most popular choices that businesses, as well as developers, make.
-However, choosing one among the two is always a tough call.
-While a massive number of websites are programmed in PHP, Python has been witnessing a steep upward trend in the past 2 years.
+In today’s highly disruptive technology world, PHP and Python are the two most popular server-side languages that most businesses prefer.
+However, choosing Python over PHP or PHP over Python is always a tough call.
+While a massive number of websites are programmed in PHP, Python has been witnessing a steep upward trend for the past two years.

 How has Python been Doing?